ridwanyinus/frontend-assets-collection/README.md

 # 📸✨ Free Stock Images & Background Tools

-A curated list of free resources for frontend developers: stock photos, illustrations, textures, SVG patterns, and background generators.
+A curated and categorized list of free resources for frontend developers and designers:
+stock photos, illustrations, textures, SVG patterns, and background generators — all free to use.

+You’ll find organized sections for general stock imagery, niche content like food or vintage photos, and tools for generating modern, animated, or subtle backgrounds.

+## 🤝 Want to contribute?
+Check out the [CONTRIBUTING](./CONTRIBUTING.md) file for how to suggest new links or improve the list!

 ---